arvados/rnaseq-cwl-training/_episodes/05-scatter.md

     type: File[]
     outputSource: alignment/featurecounts
 ```
+{: .language-yaml }

-Finally, we need a little more boilerplate to tell the workflow runner
+We also need add "ScatterFeatureRequirement" to tell the workflow
-that we want to use scatter:
+runner that we are using scatter:

 ```
 requirements:
   SubworkflowFeatureRequirement: {}
   ScatterFeatureRequirement: {}
 ```

-# 3. Running with list inputs
+{: .language-yaml }

+# Input parameter lists

 The `fq` parameter needs to be a list.
 You write a list in yaml by
 starting each list item with a dash.
 Example `main-input.yaml`